 The weight of the blanket depends on who will be using it - a child, a teenager, and an adult will all use weighted blankets of different weights in order to attain the most benefits.

-Here is a graphic that may be helpful:
+Here is a graphic that may be helpful if figuring out how heavy should a weighted blanket be:

 Keep in mind that you want the weight to be heavy enough to provide deep touch pressure, but not so heavy that it poses a safety risk during sleep.
 Infants, babies, and some toddlers should not use weighted blankets because they lack the motor skills and strength to maneuver a weighted blanket off them should the need arise.